2.04 Adding or Dropping Courses

-Preclinical Courses: Preclinical elective courses may be added or dropped up until three weeks after the start of the course.
-Any student who is registered for a preclinical course and does not drop it must complete the course or its equivalent prior to graduation.
+Preclerkship Courses: Preclerkship elective courses may be added or dropped up until three weeks after the start of the course.
+Any student who is registered for a preclerkship course and does not drop it must complete the course or its equivalent prior to graduation.

 All registrations are considered tentative until after the add/drop deadline.
 Minimum and maximum enrollments are then checked.
 If a course is oversubscribed, the registrants will be entered into a lottery.
 Those selected will be notified by the Registrar’s Office.
 Harvard Medical School students have priority over cross-registered students for spaces in courses.

-1. Students may drop elective courses up to 45 days prior to the course, without the need to obtain formal approval from faculty or their Society.
+- Students may drop advanced elective courses up to 45 days prior to the course, without the need to obtain formal approval from faculty or their Society.
 Simply make the change online.

-2. Students who want to drop a course within 45 days of the beginning of the course are required to first approach their Society before going to the Registrar.
-A formal request by email must be submitted.
+- Students who want to drop a course within 45 days of the beginning of the course are required to first approach their Society before going to the Registrar.
+A formal request by e-mail must be submitted.
 Society approval does not guarantee the drop will be made.
 On a case by case basis, the Registrar will consult with the Society.

-These deadlines are in place for changes to clerkships for a number of reasons, including the following:
+These deadlines for changes in enrollment in clerkships are in place for a number of reasons, including the following:

 - Course directors and administrators require advance notification of who will be taking their course/clerkship.